-Prediction the Strain of Traction-aged Polymer Systems from Artificial Neural Networks with Regularization
+Regularized Artificial Neural Networks for Predicting the Strain of Traction-aged Polymer Systems Part I

-Hélène Canot, Philippe Durand, Emmanuel Frenod, Bouchra Hassoune-Rhabbour, Valerie Nassiet
+Helene Canot, Philippe Durand, Emmanuel Frenod, Bouchera.Hassoune-Rhabbour, Valerie.Nassiet

 Abstract-The Liquid Resin Infusion (LRI) is a process that has the greatest development and cost reduction potential for the manufacture of large complex parts which made of composite materials.
 The viscosity/temperature pair is the essential criterion for the smooth running of the infusion in order to obtain composite parts of quality.
 However, humidity is a threatening factor for composite materials.
 Therefore, aging factors and a predictive model of durability were investigated on a new polymer B and second time on A-150, A-185 polymer systems already certified for use in the aircraft and aerospace industry.
-Tensile tests were carried out at temperatures T = $-40^{\circ}C$, $25^{\circ}C$, $70^{\circ}C$.
+Tensile tests were carried out at temperatures T = $-40^{\circ}C$ , $25^{\circ}C$ , $70^{\circ}C$ .
 In this paper, an initial small experimental dataset of 33 samples is used to analyze the strain of polymers systems as a function of aging time, temperature, Young modulus and the breaking stress.
-In the view of the very small dataset, the strain of polymers systems is predicted by training LevenbergâMarquardt (LM), Bayesian regularization (BR), and Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm with a regularized cost function algorithms.
-The best results have been obtained with the two regularized artificial neural network from very small data set.
+In the view of the very small dataset, the strain of polymers systems is predicted by training Levenberg-Marquardt (LM), Bayesian regularization (BR), and Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm with a regularized cost function algorithms.
+This paper is considered a first part of the problem.
+In this part, we give the setting of the experimental problem and we approach the theoretical part concerning Bayesian regularization and the BFGS algorithm.
+The article of part II will present the numerical results as well as its analysis.